Orientation of piecewise powers of a minimal homeomorphism: Introduction

-The topological full group was introduced in the 1990s as a tool to study a minimal homeomorphism of the Cantor set by algebraic methods.
-Its fundamental properties were established by Giordano, Putnam and Skau in \cite{GPS2}, building on the $C^*$-algebra approach used in \cite{GPS1}.
+The topological full group was introduced several times independently in the 1980s, first by W. Krieger \cite{Krieger} in 1980, then by P. \v{S}t\v{e}p\'{a}nek and M. Rubin \cite{SR} in 1989, and also with a focus on analysing a Cantor minimal system (that is, the Cantor space equipped with a single homeomorphism acting minimally) by I. Putnam \cite{Putnam} in 1989.
+The study of Cantor minimal systems in particular took off in the 1990s with further work of T. Giordano, Putnam and C. Skau \cite{GPS1}, \cite{GPS2}.
 (See also \cite{Tom}.)
 Topological full groups also turn out to have remarkable properties from a group-theoretic perspective, providing for instance the first known examples of infinite finitely generated simple amenable groups (see \cite{JM}).
-Their theory has been developed and generalized by many different authors, for example to the setting of \'{e}tale groupoids; see \cite{Mat} for a survey of some recent developments.
+Their theory has been developed and generalized by many different authors, for example to the setting of \'{e}tale groupoids; see \cite{Cor} and \cite{Mat} for surveys of some recent developments.